On general Lagrangian formulations for arbitrary mixed-symmetric higher-spin fermionic fields on Minkowski backgrounds: Acknowledgement

 \section{Acknowledgement}

-The author is grateful to V. Krykhtin, E. Skvortsov, K. Stepanyantz, Yu.
-Zinoviev for valuable comments, to D. Francia for correspondence and to I.L.
+The author is grateful to E. Skvortsov, K. Stepanyantz, V. Krykhtin, D. Francia for valuable comments and to I.L.
 Buchbinder for collaboration on many stages of the work.
 The work was supported by the RFBR grant, project Nr.
 12-02-00121 and by LRSS grant Nr.224.2012.2.

 \end{multicols}